thisfred/autoqueue/README.txt

   console, obviously.)
 Useful for debugging, but also for seeing how autoqueue actually works.
 Disabled by default.

-- random picks: When this is enabled, autoqueue doesn't automatically use the best available track according to the similarity score, but a random pick from all the similar tracks/artists.
-Disabled by default.

 - caching: Keep a local cache of similarity results from last.fm.
 Look database with all the retrieved information.
 Enabled by default.  in your plugin directory for the file 'similarity.db'.
 It's a sqlite3